NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Stolen Fate/Xiuli Cachu.md

     desc: "`pf2:2`  Xiuli Strides up to her speed.
 At any point during her movement, Xiuli can Cast a Spell that normally takes two actions or fewer to cast."

   - name: "Instinctual Tinker"
     desc: "`pf2:2`  The morlock tinkers with an adjacent construct or mechanical hazard.
 They attempt a Crafting check check against the construct's or hazard's Fortitude DC.
-The morlock can't succeed if the target's level is more than double the morlock's.\n**Critical Success** The target gains 4d6 Hit Points and a +1 circumstance bonus to attack rolls for 1 minute.\n**Success** The target gains 2d6 Hit Points.\n**Critical Failure** The morlock injures itself, taking 2d6 damage (typically bludgeoning, piercing, or slashing, but potentially a different type at the GM's discretion).\n[[Bestiary Effects/Effect_ Instinctual Tinker (Critical Success)|Effect: Instinctual Tinker (Critical Success)]]"
+The morlock can't succeed if the target's level is more than double the morlock's.\n* * *\n\n**Critical Success** The target gains 4d6 healing Hit Points and a +1 circumstance bonus to attack rolls for 1 minute.\n\n**Success** The target gains 2d6 healing Hit Points.\n\n**Critical Failure** The morlock injures itself, taking 2d6 damage (typically bludgeoning, piercing, or slashing, but potentially a different type at the GM's discretion).\n\n[[Bestiary Effects/Effect_ Instinctual Tinker (Critical Success)|Effect: Instinctual Tinker (Critical Success)]]"

   - name: "[[Bestiary Ability Glossary/Sneak Attack|Sneak Attack]]"
     desc: "  Xiuli deals an additional 3d6 precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."